Casimir III the Great: Reign

 Succession to the throne by Casimir met with no major obstacles.
-The king was crowned in the Wawel Cathedral on April 25, 1333, eight weeks after his father’s death.
+The king was crowned at Wawel Cathedral on 25 April 1333, eight weeks after his father's death.
 The coronation was performed by Archbishop Janisław of Gniezno, assisted by Bishop Jan Grot of Kraków and Bishop Jan Doliwa of Poznań.
-Casimir’s wife, Aldona Anna, was crowned alongside him.
-The king’s mother, Jadwiga of Kalisz, withdrew to the convent of the Poor Clares in Stary Sącz.
+Casimir's wife, Aldona of Lithuania, was crowned alongside him.
+The king's mother, Jadwiga of Kalisz, withdrew to the convent of the Poor Clares in Stary Sącz.

 The political situation of Poland, however, was very difficult.
-The Czech king, John of Luxembourg, was still widely regarded as the rightful king of Poland and remained formally at war with Casimir.
-As such, he was the overlord of the Silesian dukes (with the exception of the Duchy of Świdnica) and the Duke of Płock, whose lands surrounded Casimir’s small realm.
+The Bohemia king, John of Bohemia, was still widely regarded as the rightful king of Poland and remained formally at war with Casimir.
+As such, he was the overlord of the Silesian dukes (with the exception of the Duchy of Świdnica) and the Duke of Płock, whose lands surrounded Casimir's small realm.
 The truce with the Teutonic Order had been extended before the coronation, but it was set to expire in mid-1334.
-Casimir’s only strong asset was his alliance with Hungary.
+Casimir's only strong asset was his alliance with Hungary.
 The alliance with Lithuania had weakened and was also politically inconvenient, as the Lithuanians still adhered to paganism.

 In order to improve the political situation, Casimir launched a diplomatic campaign.
-He first extended the truce with the Teutonic Order for another year, and then, in July 1333, signed a peace treaty with Louis I, Margrave of Brandenburg, the emperor’s son.
+He first extended the truce with the Teutonic Order for another year, and then, in July 1333, signed a peace treaty with Louis V, Duke of Bavaria, Margrave of Brandenburg, the emperor's son.

-New prospects opened for Casimir after the death of Henry, Duke of Carinthia and Tyrol, former King of Bohemia, whose inheritance became the subject of rivalry among the Habsburgs, Luxembourgs, and Wittelsbachs.
+New prospects opened for Casimir after the death of Henry of Bohemia, Duke of Carinthia and Tyrol, former King of Bohemia, whose inheritance became the subject of rivalry among the Habsburgs, Luxembourgs and Wittelsbachs.
 Casimir skillfully maneuvered between these powerful German dynasties.
-In May 1335 he began negotiations for a marriage between his daughter and the emperor’s younger son, Louis the Roman.
+In May 1335, he began negotiations for a marriage between his daughter and the emperor's younger son, Louis II, Elector of Brandenburg.
 The Luxembourgs, alarmed by this rapprochement, sent Charles, Margrave of Moravia and son of King John, to Kraków with a proposal to settle all disputes amicably.